betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 :::caution

-This will _always_ erase all previous configuration data from the flight controller!
+This will _ALWAYS_ erase all previous configuration data from the flight controller!

 :::